 ShareFacebook Twitter AddThis

-Persimmons are the little known 'food of the Gods’ (from the Greek name Diospyros), sometimes known as Sharon fruit.
-A fitting ingredient for this time of year the unusual yellowy orange deliciously sweet fruit comes into season between November and December.
-Hailing from warmer climes like China, Korea and Japan, some varieties of Persimmon can also be found in America.
+The unusual yellowy orange deliciously sweet fleshed fruit comes into season between November and December and hails from warmer climes like China, Korea and Japan.
+Although some varieties can also be found in the US.

-Persimmons can generally be found commercially in two varieties, astringent (HACHIYA) and non-astringent (FUYU).
-It’s important to recognise the difference as they may look similar but should be treated very differently and eaten at very different stages of ripeness.
+Persimmons can generally be found commercially in two varieties, non-astringent (Fuyu) and astringent (HACHIYA).
+It’s important to recognise the difference as they may look similar, but should actually be treated very differently and eaten at very different stages of ripeness.

 Non astringent Fuyus are squat and round like a tomato and should be eaten when firm and crisp and barely ripe.
 Generally speaking they can be treated like an apple, sliced up or bitten into whole, skin included or peeled.

-Fuyus work well in salads showcasing their attractive interior or baked into pies and cakes.
+Fuyus work well in salads showcasing their attractive interior or baked into pies and cakes, or even sliced onto chia pancakes for breakfast.
+Here's the recipe.

 With such a distinctive interior they have even been used in Ozark folklore to predict the severity of the upcoming winter.

-Astringent Hachiya are shaped more like a giant acorn and must be treated very differently.
-They remain tart and chalky until extremely ripe and should not be eaten until they feel like a water balloon ready to burst their skin.
+Astringent Hachiya are shaped more like a giant acorn and must be eaten when almost overripe otherwise they are tart and chalky - when they feel like a water balloon ready to burst their skin, they are ready.

 Usually they are too soft to slice and are best eaten cut in half simply scooping the flesh out with a spoon.